 In Union of India v.
 M Selvakumar in 2017, J. Bhushan held that all those belonging to the “physically disabled” category suffered from similar disabilities, irrespective of their caste status, and so, must be treated alike while considering concessions.
 Accordingly, he decided against a plea seeking an increase from 7 attempts to to clear the Civil Services Examination for “physically handicapped” OBC students, to 10 for “physically handicapped” OBC students.

 Aadhaar Does Not Violate the Right to Privacy

-In 2018, J. Bhushan wrote a concurring judgement in Justice K.S.
+In 2018, J. Bhushan wrote a concurring judgment in Justice K.S.
 Puttaswamy v.
 Union of India, upholding the constitutional validity of the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016.
-He held that it did not violate the right to privacy, as it passed the three-fold test of legality, need and proportionality laid down in the Puttaswamy judgement.
+He held that it did not violate the right to privacy, as it passed the three-fold test of legality, need and proportionality laid down in the Puttaswamy judgment.

 On Judicial Proceedings and Matters of the Bench

 In Kalpana Mehra v.
 Union of India, the Court had to adjudicate on whether it can rely on the report of the Parliamentary Standing Committee and issue directions while exercising the power of judicial review under Article 32.
 In his concurring opinion, J. Bhushan opined that Parliamentary Standing Committees reports were admissible in Court as evidence.
 But their admissibility did not raise the presumption of truth.
 All contents of these reports would have to be verified independently.